top of page

 2024 Size 75cm x 6Ocm Acrylics on Canvas

 Basket of Knowledge Every nanny has a story in their basket of knowledge for their mokopuna.
-This work retells the story of how old practices of knowledge carried through sacred bloodlines of the earth were part of the tohunga skills to connect through land and water.
+This work retells the story of how old practices of knowledge carried through sacred bloodlines of the earth were part of the tohunga skills to connect with land and water.

 2024 Size 75cm x 6Ocm Acrylics on Canvas